· Client – Rockport Terminals, LLC

 Project – Affected Property Assessment

-A 0.7-acre former industrial property located on Roxie Drive in northwest Austin received a TCEQ Certificate of Completion.
+A 0.7-acre former industrial site on Roxie Drive in northwest Austin has reached a significant milestone—earning the prestigious Certificate of Completion from the Texas Commission on Environmental Quality (TCEQ).

 TCEQ Issues Certificate of Completion